mikepultz/netdns2/README.md

 #### <a name="memcached"></a>Memcached

-NetDNS2 v2.x and up support caching DNS results in memcache, using the <a href="https://www.php.net/manual/en/book.memcached.php" target="_blank">Memcached</a> extension.
+NetDNS2 v2.x and up support caching DNS results in memcache, using the [Memcached](https://www.php.net/manual/en/book.memcached.php) extension.

     //
     // create a new Resolver object